State and Local Issue: Taxes

 Eliminating Mortgage Interest and Property Tax Deductions

-Kansas Building Industry Association and Wichita Area Builders Association
+Kansas BIA and Wichita Area Builders Association

 The HBAs ramped up lobbying activities, worked with coalition partners and engaged lawmakers at the constituent and grassroots levels in response to the Governor’s proposal to eliminate the mortgage interest and general property tax deductions for Kansas home owners who itemize deductions when filing their state income tax returns.
 KBIA and WABA oppose this proposal due to the negative impact this would have on the Kansas housing industry still struggling to recover from the recession.